morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 - Backfeeding of current into the Raspberry Pi USB subsystem .
 - Bugs in the USB3 hub chipset.

-Another problem with the Paspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
-It is very easy to exceeded this limit.
+Another problem with the Raspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
+It is very easy to exceed this limit.

 Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.